Chronic Pelvic Pain

-Most Common Causes of Pelvic Pain
+Most Common Causes of Chronic Pelvic Pain

 Acute pain is defined as pain that appears over a short period of time and usually presents as a warning sign that something is medically wrong and needs immediate attention.
-Example of such problem is a ruptured tubal pregnancy or ovarian cyst, appendicitis, torn muscle or ligament.
-These problems are usually best evaluated in the emergency rooms of a hospital due to the immediate nature and possibility of immediate requirement for treatment.
+Example of such a problem is a ruptured tubal pregnancy or ovarian cyst, appendicitis, torn muscle or ligament.
+These problems are usually best evaluated in the emergency rooms of a hospital due to the immediate nature and possibility of an immediate requirement for treatment.

-Chronic pain is defined as pain that appears slowly and is persistent or intermittent and develops over a prolong period of time.
+Chronic pain is defined as pain that appears slowly and is persistent or intermittent and develops over a prolonged period of time.
 These pains can be cyclical and coincide with menstruation, and ovulation, such as pain from endometriosis, or hormonal migraine headaches.

-Then there are pains that have random presentations.
 These pains may initially present as intermittent and with time become continuous.
 Advanced endometriosis, fibroids, irritable bowel syndrome, and interstitial cystitis may be some of these pains.